shen-leo/cosmos-game/README.md

 Cosmos is a tile-based strategy game where the player battles the peculiar monstrosities of deep space.
 You play as a Cosmic Knight, a warrior sent to explore the deep Cosmos in order to vanquish the deadly creatures that threaten planet Earth.
 Collect the Souls found on the various planets of space in order to gain energy to travel deeper into the Cosmos.
 Be ready to face the strange array of monsters that await you in the Cosmos.

+Created by Leo Shen and Urjit Sharma.

 # Gameplay